 Radiologist Defended In Foreign Object Case

 Partner Louis Jakub successfully defended a New York radiologist accused of negligently failing to diagnose the presence of a fractured catheter in a patient’s heart when he interpreted chest CT scans.
 Medi-port catheter was used for medication administration and its’ distal tip fractured, migrated and became lodged in the patient’s right atrium allegedly causing life-threatening palpitations and an arrhythmia.
-Plaintiff claimed the radiologist’s failure to identify it’s presence over a 2 ½ year time period allowed it to become embedded in scar tissue preventing its removal and leaving he plaintiff in a constant state of fear of sudden death due to fatal arrhythmia.
+Plaintiff claimed the radiologist’s failure to identify it’s presence over a 2 ½ year time period allowed it to become embedded in scar tissue preventing its removal and leaving the plaintiff in a constant state of fear of sudden death due to fatal arrhythmia.
 Mr. Jakub demonstrated that the radiologist’s interpretation of the images was reasonable under the circumstances as images of the heart were obscured by motion artifact and the use of contrast.
 He also challenged the veracity of plaintiff’s claim that the foreign object could not be removed and that the patient was at risk for sudden death.

-A Bronx jury unanimously concluded that a pediatrician was not responsible for a 6 year-old girl’s complete deafness caused by bacterial meningitis.
+A Bronx jury unanimously concluded that a pediatrician was not responsible for a 6 year old girl’s complete deafness caused by bacterial meningitis.
 The pediatrician was sued by the girl’s mother who alleged that the physician negligently failed to refer her child to an emergency room for complaints of a fever, vomiting and neck stiffness.
 The mother took her child to a Bronx County hospital 24 hours after the pediatrician’s evaluation, and the child was diagnosed with bacterial meningitis which caused total bilateral deafness.
 At trial, Mr. Jakub demonstrated that the pediatrician performed a thorough evaluation of the child’s complaints and that there were no meningeal signs present, despite the mother’s trial testimony of her child’s neck stiffness.
 Despite the girl’s extremely sympathetic presentation in court, and her mother’s compelling testimony, Mr. Jakub’s artful cross examination of the mother and the plaintiff’s expert witness, coupled with testimony of the defense expert, convinced the jury that the doctor acted appropriately.

 A Brooklyn jury returned a verdict in favor of Mr. Jakub’s client in a “brain damaged baby” case involving a prematurely delivered newborn who required emergency surgery for the placement of a central venous catheter.
 The pediatric surgeon Mr. Jakub defended allegedly injured the newborn’s phrenic nerve thereby paralyzing her hemi-diaphragm.
 According to the plaintiffs’ trial experts, the damage to the phrenic nerve, which provides motor function to the diaphragm and controls breathing, deprived the baby’s brain of sufficient oxygen resulting in severe brain damage, mental retardation and cerebral palsy.
-Mr. Jakub successfully defended the pediatric surgeon by attributing the brain damage to the baby’s prematurity and shortcomings in the obstetric care rendered by a non-party physician.
+Mr. Jakub successfully defended the pediatric surgeon by attributing the brain damage and the baby’s prematurity to shortcomings in the obstetric care rendered by a non-party physician.

-Mr. Jakub successfully defended a neurosurgeon at trial in a case involving spinal fusion surgery in a 37 year-old man.
+Mr. Jakub successfully defended a neurosurgeon at trial in a case involving spinal fusion surgery in a 37 year old man.
 The neurosurgeon performed multi-level spinal fusion surgery during which a pedicle screw entered the neuroforamen, causing permanent nerve damage.
 The plaintiff claimed at trial that the surgery was negligently performed in a minimally invasive manner and that the neurosurgeon failed to employ proper intra-operative sensory monitoring.
 The plaintiff required several subsequent operative procedures and was left with permanent lower extremity nerve damage and an inability to walk without assistance.
 The plaintiff sought $4 million to compensate for pain and suffering.
 Mr. Jakub convinced the jury that the permanent nerve damage was a recognized complication of the surgery rather than a result of poor surgical technique.

 New York County